doriantaylor/owl-content-inventory/README.md

     resource="http://www.w3.org/2004/02/skos/core#">SKOS</a> provides a
     rich substrate for concept schemes and taxonomies,
 -   <a href="http://xmlns.com/foaf/0.1/" rel="owl:imports">Friend of a
-    Friend</a> and [The Organization
+    Friend</a> and
-    Ontology](https://www.w3.org/TR/vocab-org/) give us models of people
+    <a href="https://www.w3.org/TR/vocab-org/" rel="owl:imports">The
-    and business entities,
+    Organization Ontology</a> give us models of people and business entities,
 -   The <a href="http://purl.org/NET/c4dm/event.owl#" rel="owl:imports"
     title="The Event Ontology">Event Ontology</a> enables the modeling
     of processes, factors, and outcomes,